 RED NATION CELEBRATION INSTITUTE

-Established in 1995, Red Nation Celebration Institute (RNCI) is the longest standing American Indian & Indigenous multidisciplinary educational Arts & Culture 501 3 (c) non-profit corporation in Los Angeles.
+Established in 1995, Red Nation Celebration Institute (RNCI) is the longest standing American Indian & Indigenous multidisciplinary educational Arts & Culture 501 3 (c) non-profit corporation in Los Angeles, founded in Santa Fe NM during Indian Market.

 RNCI is the Authentic Voice of American Indian and Indigenous storytellers, our mission is in promoting, advancing, advocating and empowering independent film and filmmakers, media artists and content creators in all media platforms.